NordicESMhub/BCC2020-Climate/training.md

 ## Collaborative document

 We will be using a collaborative document:
-- so that I can follow your progress (whenever I ask you)
+- so that I can follow your progress
 - where you can ask questions (always at the bottom of the document) that I or any of you can answer.

+## Getting help
+- Use the "Get help table", share with others at your table